sonic-net/SONiC/doc/logging/persistent_logger/persistent_loglevel.md

 ## 3.1 High-level design

 Two different design approaches were considered for making the loglevel persistent to reboot:
-1. Keep using the existing LOGLEVEL DB and make it persistent by adding loglevel_db.json file that will keep LOGLEVEL DB content with dedicated CLI command to save only LOG configuration.
-2. Move the LOGLEVEL DB content into the Config DB.
+1. Move the LOGLEVEL DB content into the Config DB.
 Since the Config DB is already persistent, the log level will also be persistent to reboot.
 The log level will be saved when using the "config save" CLI command.
+2. Keep using the existing LOGLEVEL DB and make it persistent by adding loglevel_db.json file that will keep LOGLEVEL DB content with dedicated CLI command to save only LOG configuration.

-To keep the flexibility for the user to save the log level in a separate flow (and not to save the log level following regular config save), it was decided to go with the second approach.
+There was a concern that the first approach would impact the boot time.
+In addition we wanted to keep the flexibility for the user to save the log level in a separate flow (and not to save the log level following regular config save), it was decided to go with the second approach.

 ### Making LOGLEVEL DB persistent by adding "loglevel_db.json" file